How to recognise anxiety in your child

 2. Is it all encompassing?
 “This means considering whether what they’re experiencing has started to affect every aspect of their life, in all settings, as opposed to just certain things or situations.”

 3. How long has it been going on?
-“While rules and restrictions are changing regularly, allowing for some transition time is important,” says Blashki.
+“As rules and restrictions change, allowing for some transition time is important,” says Blashki.
 “For example, it may take a bit of time for some children to feel confidence about being back at school.
 If signs of anxiety persist for more than two weeks, that’s a red flag.”

 4. How severe is it?
 “Compared to slight worry or stress, anxiety can result in physical symptoms like feeling sick, sleeplessness and stomach aches.”
 Other common symptoms of anxiety in children include irritability, difficulty concentrating and sitting still, and fatigue.